 Showing 1-24 of 128 items

 Bicentennial Riverfront Park is a five-acre community park on the south bank of the Fox River.
-Built by volunteers on Hydraulic Street, Bicentennial Riverfront Park makes optimum use of the river, with abundant fishing, plus canoe and kayak access to the white water chute.
+Bicentennial Riverfront Park makes optimum use of the river, with abundant fishing, plus canoe and kayak access to the white water chute.
 There is also a beautiful view of the Glenn Palmer Dam as you follow the trail along the river and the picnic area, playground and river-side pavilion are popular community gathering spots in the summertime.

 A pool of clear bubbling water which sparkles like silver on sunny days provides the basis for the name of Silver Springs State Fish and Wildlife Area.
 Even on extremely cold days, this pool does not freeze, and visitors marvel at the bordering beds of watercress.
 Majestic oaks and prairie grasslands provide a panorama of natural beauty to park visitors.
 The Fox River runs through this picturesque area which is also home to several small manmade lakes.
 A natural prairie restoration project gives visitors a feeling of the original landscape with native wildflowers, songbirds, waterfowl and upland game.
 Picnicking, fishing and hiking are popular pastimes in summer, with ice fishing, sledding, ice skating and cross-country ski trails available for the winter sports lover.
 For relaxing, exercising or just enjoying nature, Silver Springs is the perfect get away location.